-We will need to use information from you and your medical records for this research project.
+We will need to use information from your child and your child’s medical records for this research project.

-This information will include your:
+This information will include your child’s:

+Name

+Initials

+Date of Birth

+NHS/hospital number

+Ethnicity

+Contact details

-People will use this information to do the research or to check your records to make sure that the research is being done properly.
+People will use this information to do the research or to check your child’s records to make sure that the research is being done properly.

 People who do not need to know who you are will not be able to see your name or contact details.
-Your data will have a code number instead.
+Your child’s data will have a code number instead.

 Kings College London (KCL) together with Guy’s and St. Thomas’ NHS Foundation Trust (GSTT) are the co-sponsors of this research.

-KCL/GSTT are responsible for looking after your information.
-They will share your information related to this research project with the following types of organisations:
+KCL/GSTT are responsible for looking after your child’s information.
+They will share your child’s information related to this research project with the following types of organisations:

+Universities

+Pharmaceutical companies

+Biobanks

+NHS laboratories

+Commercial companies

-We will keep all information about you safe and secure by:
+We will keep all information about your child safe and secure by:

+Sharing your child’s study code with researchers, instead of telling them your name or anything else they could use to identify you

+Appropriate contracts will be put in place with pharmaceutical companies and other collaborators to protect your data

+Following the legal framework in the Data Protection Act 2018 and the General Data Protection Regulation (GDPR)

+Following your child’s local NHS data security policies to store your child’s study data securely

+Using secure online databases that comply with University/NHS requirements for data security:

+The CAPTURE database holds information about your child and the samples they donate

+The electronic Case Record Form (eCRF) holds information about your child and their clinical history

 International transfers

-We may share or provide access to data about you outside the UK for research related purposes to:
+We may share or provide access to data about your child outside the UK for research related purposes to:

+Analyse data from your child’s samples and clinical information, including genetic data

 If this happens, we will only share the data that is needed.
-We will also make sure you can’t be identified from the data that is shared where possible.
-This may not be possible under certain circumstances – for instance, if you have a rare illness, it may still be possible to identify you.
-If your data is shared outside the UK, it will be with the following sorts of organisations:
+We will also make sure your child can’t be identified from the data that is shared where possible.
+This may not be possible under certain circumstances – for instance, if your child has a rare illness, it may still be possible to identify your child.
+If your child’s data is shared outside the UK, it will be with the following sorts of organisations:

+Pharmaceutical companies

+Universities

+Commercial companies

-We will make sure your data is protected.
-Anyone who accesses your data outside the UK must do what we tell them so that your data has a similar level of protection as it does under UK law.
-We will make sure your data is safe outside the UK by doing the following:
+We will make sure your child’s data is protected.
+Anyone who accesses your child’s data outside the UK must do what we tell them so that your child’s data has a similar level of protection as it does under UK law.
+We will make sure your child’s data is safe outside the UK by doing the following:

-some of the countries your data will be shared with have an adequacy decision in place.
+some of the countries your child’s data will be shared with have an adequacy decision in place.
 This means that we know their laws offer a similar level of protection to data protection laws in the UK

 we use specific contracts approved for use in the UK which give personal data the same level of protection it has in the UK.
 For further details visit the Information Commissioner’s Office (ICO) website: https://ico.org.uk/for-organisations/uk-gdpr-guidance-and-resources/international-transfers/

-we do not allow those who access your data outside the UK to use it for anything other than what our written contract with them says
+we do not allow those who access your child’s data outside the UK to use it for anything other than what our written contract with them says